AllRounderGamin/Quack-Type/README.md

 # Quack-Type
 Web extension that adds the support of several friends for every key you press

+### Currently, only works for Firefox - This project was made for fun, and I make no promises to update

 ## Commands

 #### To Activate Quack-Type